immcantation/immcantation/docs/getting_started/getting-started.rst

     :align: left

 For information on how to process 10x Genomics VDJ data to be analyzed with Immcantation, we offer the introductory tutorial *10x Genomics V(D)J Sequence Analysis with Immcantation*.
-It is available as a Jupyter notebook (`10x_tutorial.ipynb <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_) in the Immcantation repository.
+It is available as an R Notebook (`10x_tutorial.Rmd <https://bitbucket.org/kleinstein/immcantation/src/master/training>`_) in the Immcantation repository.

 .. admonition:: Tutorial